Chih-yuHung/STM-and-1D-model/README.md

 # STM-and-1D-model
 In this project, we (Sasha Hafner and Chih-Yu Hung) are working on comparing the performance two slurry temperature model with three data set from Canada, Denmark, and Sweden.

 This is currently a *work in progress* at the early stages.
 We expect to complete the comparison before summer 2023.
+Results will be presented at the RAMIRAN conference in Cambridge in Spetember 2023.

 # Contact information
 Find contact details here: